NTCColumbia/ntc_CNMF/README.md

 The code implements a method (constrained non-negative matrix factorization, CNMF) for simultaneous source extraction from large scale calcium imaging movies.
 The algorithm is presented in more detail here: http://arxiv.org/abs/1409.2903

 The CNMF code is written by Eftychios A. Pnevmatikakis and Liam Paninski, with inputs from Weijian Yang and Darcy S. Peterka.
+They are also stored in https://github.com/epnev/ca_source_extraction.

 The demo script are written by Eftychios A. Pnevmatikakis, Liam Paninski, Weijian Yang and Darcy S. Peterka, 2015.

 Use "demo_script2.m" to run the CNMF algorithm.